 We offer two research degree paths for postgraduate researchers:

-Find out more about research opportunities in the School of Law by visiting our website:
+Find out more about postgraduate research in the School of Law by visiting our website.

-The School of Law and the University of Leeds offer a number of scholarships to UK/EU and international candidates wishing to pursue postgraduate research opportunities.
-You can find out more about scholarships by visiting our website:
+The School of Law and the University of Leeds offer a number of scholarships to UK and international candidates wishing to pursue postgraduate research opportunities.
+You can find these by visiting our postgraduate research opportunities database.